 Funding and teacher certification lapses

 Where a teacher’s certification lapses, they may continue to be counted as certificated on the Staff Hour Count from the date they submitted their application for certification renewal to the Teaching Council.
 This period must not exceed three months.
 Services accessing this provision must keep a copy of the completed application, which must be signed and dated by the centre supervisor or manager.
 Any teacher applying for certification renewal must provide their employer service with a copy of the completed application.

 If, after three months, certification renewal has not been approved, the teacher must be counted as ‘other’ on the Staff Hour Count.
 Should certification renewal be declined, the Ministry will recover any associated funding.

-The New Zealand Qualifications Authority must assess any primary teacher’s overseas qualifications as comparable to a primary teaching diploma or degree in New Zealand, before they can be recognised for funding purposes.
-The teacher must also be registered and certificated with the Teaching Council as a New Zealand teacher.
+The New Zealand Qualifications Authority must assess any overseas qualifications as comparable to a NZ ECE or primary teaching qualification, before it can be recognised for funding purposes.
+The teacher must also be registered and certificated with the Teaching Council.

 Contact the NZQA Qualification Evaluation Service on (04) 802 3000 or refer to the NZQA website(external link) for further details.